google/codeworld/web/help/GuideUnit4.md

 Lists
 =====

-As we explore new kinds of things, we've already seen pictures and numbers, and we've learned about defining functions and creating animations.
-Now let's look at lists.
+The next step toward more powerful programming is the use of lists.
+You have seen them before, and used them to make lists of points for `polygon`, `curve`, and similar functions.
+In this part, we'll look at more powerful tools that are available to capture repetition using lists.

 A list is, well, just a list of things.
 To write a list, use square brackets around the whole list, and commas between the things in it.
 For example:

 * `[ 1, 2, 3, 4 ]` is a list of numbers.
 * `[ circle(2), rectangle(3,5), blank ]` is a list of pictures.

 You can use the function called `pictures` to combine a list of pictures together into one picture.
+It's just like the `&` operator, except that it works on a whole list of pictures instead of just two.
 For example:

     program = drawingOf(allThePictures)
     allThePictures = pictures([